 Although the weather outside may sometimes not cooperate, technology has provided Chicago golfers with the chance to improve their game 365 days a year.
 A number of top instructors in the Chicagoland area currently offer virtual golf lessons.

-Taking swings in your yard while working with an instructor virtually could actually provide some significant benefits, especially when courses are unavailable.
+Taking swings in your yard while working with an instructor virtually could actually provide some significant benefits, especially during the cold weather months.
 “Most people struggle with incorrect concepts in their golf swings, so working remotely we can still provide the same exact concepts and information and because it takes less time, it comes at less of the cost” said Joliet-based PGA Professional Scott Hogan.
 “It can be a great way to grasp the concepts you specifically need in your swing and make sure you’re wrapping your head around them correctly.”

 With an app like V1 Sports, golfers upload video of their swing into an online portal and receive custom analysis from their golf professional.
 The process is surprisingly simple and easy to use.